Sam Wood: A Day at the Races (1937)

-Final years at M-G-M, 1937-1938
+Final years at MGM

 "If it isn't too good, keep it moving."—Director Sam Wood on his principles for Hollywood filmmaking.

 After the success of his two Marx Brothers features, Wood requested and was awarded more substantial stories and scripts from M-G-M. Wood furnished the studio with "good pieces of entertainment" in his next four works "but nothing memorable".

-Navy Blue and Gold (1937): Here Wood returned to collegiate athletics, endowing this "light comedy" - starring James Stewart, Robert Young and Tom Brown—with a "rousing" Army-Navy football game.
+Navy Blue and Gold (1937): Here Wood returned to collegiate athletics, endowing this "light comedy" - starring James Stewart, Robert Young and Tom Brown—with a "rousing" Army–Navy football game.
 Florence Rice provides the love interest.

 Madame X (1937): A popular stage play by Alexandre Bisson that enjoyed numerous film adaptations until 1966, Wood directed Gladys George as the long-suffering mother who sacrifices for her children.
 Biographer Tony Thomas reports that the actress was one of the rare cases in which Wood developed a personal dislike for a player.

 Lord Jeff (1938): A sentimental tale of orphan boys preparing for an apprenticeship in the British navy.
 Popular child actor Freddy Bartholomew undergoes correction by an older fellow orphan Mickey Rooney, with assistance from Peter Lawford.

 Stablemates (1938): In Rooney's second appearance in a Wood film, a "race-track waif" he reforms the alcoholic yet good-hearted horse veterinarian Wallace Beery.
 Wood, in his handling of these inherently sentimental vehicles, avoids descending into "bathos", a temptation that "he avoided in all his films."